dribnet/purvs/README.md

 ### Calcu-Clock - current build

-Colour changes with time, minutes are represented as an addition problem, hours are represented as a subtraction problem.
-Alarm is a seconds math attack.
+The point of the clock is to help children work on their basic math skills by generating random math problems based on the time.
+The hours are a subtraction problem and the minutes are represented by an addition problem.
+Colour changes with time, with RGB values permeated across different axis and colour intesity increasing as minutes, seconds and milliseconds increase.
+Lastly the Alarm countdown is just the seconds represented as a subtraction problem, they rapidly changed every second, with the alarm itself growing the image onscreen.

 ### Calcu-Clock - concept